 - 10.11 Ward or department staff must fully complete a CD requisition form from the ward CD Register and send it to pharmacy dispensary.

 - 10.12 All the following details must be completed:

 - Hospital name

 - Ward/department

 - Drug name

 - Form

 - Strength

 - Quantity

 - Ordered by (signed, with printed initials, surname and qualification)

 - Date of order

 - 10.13 Orders for non stock items on the ward and for CDs where different dose forms of the same strength are available, e.g. morphine sulphate immediate release and modified release tablets, must be accompanied by the prescription to the pharmacy unless the order is given to the clinical pharmacist on the ward.
 The clinical pharmacist must assess clinical appropriateness.

-- 10.14 Pharmacy must enusre that stock is appropriately rotated to ensure that stock going to have the ward have an appropriate expiry date.
+- 10.14 Pharmacy must ensure that stock is appropriatley rotated to ensure that stock is issued to wards and departments in expiry date order.
 Where short date expiry stock is issued this MUST be clearly highlighted to the ward that short expiry stock is being issued.

 - 10.15 If there are any discrepancies the member of pharmacy staff must contact the person placing the order and clarify what was intended.
 The order can be annotated and signed by the member of pharmacy staff.
 The pharmacist must screen and sign the order for non stock CDs.

+- 10.16 A member of the pharmacy staff will supply the CD and sign and fill in the amount supplied on the requisition slip; this may differ from the amount ordered.
+Pharmacy may make minor adjustments in the amount supplied to the nearest original container or whole strip of medication for in-patient supplies.
+Any other changes to the amount supplied on a requisition can only be made after consultation with the ward pharmacist and the RN, RM or RODP in charge

+- 10.17 When pharmacy are dispensing an inpatient supply of CDs if a part used strip of tablets/capsules, where tablets/capsules have been previously popped out, has to be used then the whole strip must be supplied.
+The strip must not be cut up to remove the areas where tablets/capsules have been popped out.

-- 10.16 The details required on labels are:
+- 10.18 The details required on labels are:

 - Drug name, form and strength

 - Quantity

 - "Store in CD cupboard"

 - Requisition / serial number of signed order

 - Department / ward name or number

 - Date of issue

 - Batch number and expiry date if dispensed from bulk.
 (NB: Certain preparations have a reduced expiry once opened, e.g., morphine sulphate oral solution)

 - "Keep out of reach of children"

 - Address of pharmacy

-- 10.17 Each carton, syringe or bottle must be individually labelled.
+- 10.19 Each carton, syringe or bottle must be individually labelled.